Rozey: Music and discography

 In 2016, Rozy performed "Kinging" to a large crowd in collaboration with other artists such as CSO, her producer Kelly Lyon, and Provabs.

-Her debut album, Enthroned was released in November 2018.
+Her debut album, Enthroned, was released in November 2018.
 Singles from the album such as "Kinging", "I Shine", "Overflow", and "You alone" went on to receive large airplay.
-This album is said to be inspired by Pastor Chris Oyakhilome the President of Believers Love world Nation.
+This album is said to be inspired by Pastor Chris Oyakhilome, the president of Believers Love world Nation.

-In December 2019, the singer announced she will be releasing new music at the end of the year.
+In December 2019, the singer announced she would be releasing new music at the end of the year.